elopio/docs/source/includes/_simplifiedAPI.md

 }

 augur.accounts.logout();
-// This function does not produce any output.
+// This function does not accept parameters or a callback function, and does not return a value.
 ```
 ### augur.accounts.getAccountTransferHistory(p, callback)